-But this doesn’t have to stop you from enjoying a shower or bath.
+However, this doesn’t have to stop you from enjoying a shower or bath.
 A handicap bathtub will look sleek, stylish and will be far easier to enter than a traditional tub.
 Don’t get me wrong, they don’t look as stylish as a claw foot option, but what other bathtubs look that good?

 Walk in bathtubs are becoming very popular, and as society continues to age, they will continue to grow in popularity.

 What is a Walk In Bathtub?

 Think of how easy it would be if you had a bathtub with a door.
 You would be able to open the door, walk into the bathtub, and close the door behind you.
 Water will fill up in the bathtub, allowing you to take a bath whiling sitting down (most models have built-in seats).

 Your feet will be submerged in the water, you’ll be independent, and there are no difficult steps getting into the tub.

 For a person that used to enjoy baths but has since been unable to enjoy taking one, this is a great option.
 You’ll only have to go up a small step, usually 4” – 6”, to get into the tub.
 There are also models that come equipped with stability bars that can be used to maintain balance when stepping into your tub.